CitrineInformatics/gemd-docs/docs/faq.md

 ## I'm following the documentation, but still having validation problems when using the Citrine Platform.

-Our implementation of this data model is still a work in progress.
+Citrine's implementation of this data model is still a work in progress.
 You may see your issue documented in [Known Limitations](../known_limitations).

 ## Where do I store statistics about my measurements